-Since 2012 we have been working on the human hair remains from the South Tomb Cemetery at Tell el-Amarna, in Egypt (click here for the link to the project website) In this research the focus lies on the study hair styles used by the ancient Egyptians.
-In the past few seasons, excavated hair samples and entire heads with beautiful preserved coiffures were documented.
+Since 2012, I have been working on the human hair remains from the non-elite cemetery at tell el-Amarna, Egypt (click here for the link to the project website).
+In this research, the focus lies on the study of actual hairstyles used by the ancient Egyptians.
+In the past seasons, excavated hair samples and entire heads with beautifully preserved coiffures were documented and analysed.